Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 These dogs are quite ancient and have been selectively bred to detect sudden movements of prey, so they could sprint and kill them.
 This required them to be somewhat independent as they worked at a distance from their master.
 Yet, they often worked in packs so they are quite social overall with other dogs.
 Because they have mellow temperaments and are visually appealing, they are often kept as pets.
 Yet these dogs thrive on physical activity and have a very strong instinct to chase fleeing animals.

 How to Train Sight Hounds

 - Avoid Distraction.
 To help set these dogs up for success, it's best to start training them in a room with little distractions.
 Once the dog is fluent in the command, he can be taken to areas with more distractions.
 Classes may be a good idea, so the dog learns to obey despite the presence of other dogs/people.

+- Be Gentle and Use Rewards.
 Sight hounds are sensitive creatures and do best with gentle training techniques.
 After all, as with all dogs, verbal or physical punishment will affect trust and cause them to be confused, shut down, and dislike being trained.
-Using rewards under the form of high-value treats may help them stay more focused.
+Using rewards (in the form of high-value treats) may help them stay more focused.
 However, many like play, so allowing them to chase a pole with a string attached to some stuffed animal may be rewarding enough to use.

+- Use a Martingale Collar.
 Because sight hounds have a particular conformation with their heads narrower than their necks, it's easy for regular buckle collars to slip right through their neck.
-In this case, you may find helpful a collar known as martingale collar or greyhound collar.
+In this case, you may find helpful a collar known as a martingale collar or greyhound collar.

-Their play style with other dogs may be a tad bit different and this at times may create a bit of conflict.
-Sight hounds over all prefer chasing games over the rough wrestling and tumbling styles of other dogs.
+- Play Chasing Games.
+Their playstyle with other dogs may be a tad bit different and this at times may create a bit of conflict.
+Sight hounds overall prefer chasing games over the rough wrestling and tumbling styles of other dogs.